rhotter/rhotter.github.io/content/posts/ml-for-mri.md

 {{< figure src="/ml-for-mri/mri-knee.png" width="50%">}}

-Now that's much better! (this is an MRI of the knee)
+Now that's much better! (this is an MRI of the knee.)
 So how does this magical procedure of turning sensor data into images work?

 A nice way to frame this problem is to consider the signals the sensors pick up as a mathematical transformation of the image.
 In this framing, creating an image is inverting this mathematical transformation.
 This might seem backward, but it’ll become handy soon.